excess-c64/v1541commander/README.md

 the directory view when using these control characters, check your result on a real C64 or in an emulator.

+When you input shifted spaces, they are shown in input fields as inverted hash characters, so you can easily spot them and distinguish them from regular spaces.

+## Toggling the character set

+V1541Commander will start in uppercase/graphics mode, which is the mode in which directories are displayed on a real C64 almost all the time.
+To switch to lowercase/uppercase mode, select *Lowercase mode* from the *Display* menu.
+That way, you can see how the directory would look like when someone views it in lowercase mode.

+Toggling between the character sets is also possible by pressing `Shift + Space`.

 ## How it works (internally)

 V1541Commander uses the